 “Parts of speech is a term used to describe the traditional class of words in the English language that varies according to the function performed or the idea denoted by those words in a sentence.
-There are various parts of speech but the major parts of speech are only eight, namely Noun, Pronoun, Verb, Adjective, Adverb, Prepositions, Conjunctions, and Interjections.
+There are 8 parts of speech in English, namely Nouns, Pronouns, Verbs, Adjectives, Adverbs, Prepositions, Conjunctions, and Interjections.

 Parts of Speech Chart

 Parts of Speech chart is a great tool to memorize all the parts of speech in English Grammar with its examples and definitions.
 Go through the parts of the speech chart below for a better understanding of parts of speech.
 Even if you understand the parts of speech well, this chart will help you to quickly revise all the parts of speech.